hayesall/bottle-breaker/README.md

 self.curr.executescript(script)
 ```

-This is vulnerable because the `executescript` method allows multiple statements to be executed at once.
+This is vulnerable because the `executescript` method allows multiple statements to be executed at once, and the code uses literal string interpolation (f-strings) to build up a command.
 If we can insert a semicolon into the `new_username` field and use our knowledge of our `old_username`, we can write a query that drops the `posts` table:

 ```
 alice2' WHERE username = 'alice'; DROP TABLE posts; --